|(a) Issuance. An evidence of registration or certificate

 in any acquisition or assumption of substantially all of the assets

-and liabilities of the predecessor securities dealer, the successor
+and liabilities of the predecessor investment adviser, the successor

 entity may file an amendment in lieu of filing a new application.